 Michigan Municipal League (MML) – We love where you live.
 The Michigan Municipal League is dedicated to making Michigan’s communities better by thoughtfully innovating programs, energetically connecting ideas and people, actively serving members with resources and services, and passionately inspiring positive change for Michigan’s greatest centers of potential: its communities.

 Nobody Can Seem to Stop MDOT Destruction of the State of Michigan

 Desperate Michigan recovery efforts to attract & retain talent are undone by the Michigan Department of Transportation (MDOT) practically on a daily basis.
 Michigan needs forward looking and thinking companies like Rivian.
 Sadly enough Rivian has their own problems.
 Rivian does not need more problems with their proximity to Michigan Department of Transportation (MDOT) owned and operated Canton Plymouth Mettetal 1d2 airstrip to continue to chase away needed talent for Michigan growth jobs.

-Rivian has It’s Own Challenges, Certainly Doesn’t Need MDOT Leaded 100LL Aviation Fuel Tetraethyl Lead (TEL) Baggage Too!
+Rivian in Plymouth Township Michigan has It’s Own Challenges, Certainly Doesn’t Need MDOT Leaded 100LL Aviation Fuel Tetraethyl Lead (TEL) Baggage Too!

 Google News – Tesla accuses Rivian of stealing trade secrets – Overview (html).

 Tesla sues Rivian for allegedly stealing secrets, poaching employees, July 23, 2020 (html) | CNBC.

 Tesla takes aim at Rivian in lawsuit alleging trade secret theft, poaching talent, July 23, 2020 (html) | TechCrunch.

 Rivian’s Production Plans Have Been Dealt A Huge Setback, May 8, 2020 (html), | CarBuzz.